selyukovn/go-wm-assert/README.md

 ## Reasons

-If you’ve ever worked with php, you probably used [webmozart/assert](https://github.com/webmozart/assert) package.
+If you’ve ever worked with _PHP_, you probably used the [webmozart/assert](https://github.com/webmozart/assert) package.
-It made it easy to validate method arguments with supplementary criteria in addition to type checking -- for example, verifying that integers were natural or strings were non‑empty.
+It made it easy to validate method arguments using supplementary criteria in addition to type checking -- for example, verifying that integers were natural or strings were non‑empty.
 Moreover, combinations of such checks could be used to build more complex validations instead of using heavy validation frameworks that might impose compromises on project design.